Published: 3 December 2019 at 13:00

 Two graduates also win their categories at Social Worker of the Year Awards

-Mary Carter, an Anglia Ruskin University (ARU) student whose teenage years growing up in care inspired her to become a social worker, has won gold in her category at the national Social Worker of the Year Awards.
+Anglia Ruskin University (ARU) student Mary Carter has won gold in her category at the national Social Worker of the Year Awards.

 Alongside her studies, third-year Social Work student Mary, 25, set up the first ‘Social Work Society’ as well as being a mentor for first-year students.
 Mary has worked with ARU to transform its care leavers’ strategy and is also working with an Essex local authority to improve practices for children in care.